 The atmosphere of the historic premises is felt immediately upon entering with Erik and his staff’s warm welcome.
 We meet Erik a few hours before opening time, but it’s not hard to imagine that in a few hours the place will be buzzing and full of customers enjoying lunch.
 You wonder how Erik managed to transform a run-down bodega into a successful restaurant.He puts his success down to three factors.

-“We focus on creating a good dining experience, a good business, and a good working environment.
-None of the three can stand alone.
-You can't just be good at making money at the expense of quality and the working environment.
-If the working conditions are not in order, I get revolving door staff; and if the food doesn't taste good, I don't see the guests again.”
+“We focus on creating a great dining experience, a good business, and a positive work environment.
+None of these three things can stand alone.
+You shouldn’t just be good at making money at the expense of quality and the work environment.
+If the working conditions aren’t right, I’ll have a high staff turnover, and if the food doesn’t taste good, I won’t see the guests again.”

 A fully booked restaurant is proof of Erik’s success, with guests coming back again and again, tempted by his traditional Danish menu.
 And the employees?
 They also stick around, unlike the high turnover that characterizes the rest of the industry where kitchen staff leave a la carte restaurants in favour of working in office cantinas.